-The next step will be to opt to choose to build your audience specifically with people who ?engaged with any post or ad?.
-Take a look at the screenshots below for guidance.
+The next step will be to opt to choose to build your audience specifically with people who “engaged with any post or ad”.

 Be sure to make your retargeting offer one that is designed to convert a user into a lead.